D10Sfm/Oop/README.md

 # Oop
-Exercise with Oop in python
+Basic Exercise with Oop in python